n-r-w/knowledgegraph-mcp/README.md

    - When managing complex relationships between entities
    - When information retrieval would benefit from structured queries
    - When building a persistent knowledge base about the project
+   - **FOR ANY QUESTIONS ABOUT THE PROJECT, TECHNOLOGIES, OR SYSTEM** - always use knowledge graph tools
 3. **SKIP WHEN UNNECESSARY**: Don't use knowledge graph tools for:
    - Simple, one-off questions that don't require persistence
    - Tasks where the information is fully contained in the current context